DoctorBud/urbaninsight/README.md

-We used this awesome dashboard template:
-ng2-admin: Admin panel framework based on Angular 2, Bootstrap 4 and Webpack. https://github.com/akveo/ng2-admin.git
+We used this awesome dashboard template: ng2-admin, admin panel framework based on Angular 2, Bootstrap 4 and Webpack. https://github.com/akveo/ng2-admin.git

 ## Features
-* Serverless
-* Responsive
+* Serverless: this dashboard runs on github pages so you don't have to worry about a server
+* Scalable: it's straightforward to add more features/data
-* Scalable
+* Responsive:

 ## Tech stack
 * TypeScript